-So far, so good.
-But where’s the problem for Dhai’s ethics?
+So far, so good and all that is true.
+So, where’s the problem with Dhai’s ethics?

 Well, she could have been writing about herself.
-Her own problematic, dual-loyalty conflicts and ethics showed up in her conduct during Noakes’s trial.
+Her own problematic, dual-loyalty conflicts and ethics that legal experts say showed up in her conduct during Noakes’s trial.

-Before I go further, let me declare my interest – which I don’t see as any kind of conflict.
+Before I go further, let me declare my interest – which I see as competing rather than conflict.
 I am co-author with Noakes of Lore of Nutrition, Challenging Conventional Dietary Belief.
 In it, we document the HPCSA’s hearing against him and what preceded it.